Rotosushi/exp-support/README.md

-# exp-support
+# support
-A support library for the exp compiler and it's components
+A support library for my C projects.
+Functions and Types I keep wanting/needing.